 Most dogs will willingly eat any human food they can get their paws on, and many enjoy snacking on fruit.
 It’s quite common for dogs to eat many different fruits.
-But what about Plums?
+But what about plums?
+Can dogs eat plums?
 Are they safe for our canine companions?

 Plums are well known for their antioxidant and digestive properties.
 But are they safe for your pup?
 Let’s take a closer look at the pros and cons of offering your dog this sweet and tasty fruit.